We are campaigning for young Londoners from low income backgrounds to have equal access to the outstanding opportunities the capital has to offer.

 At a time when young people are needing more support to access skills and job opportunities on their doorstep, it is vital we provide opportunities to engage with employers and work with experts and stakeholders from business and civil society on promoting the highest standards of equality, diversity and inclusion in work.”

-Matthew Ryder, Deputy Mayor for Social Integration, Social Mobility and Community Engagement
+Dr. Debbie Weekes-Bernard, Deputy Mayor for Social Integration, Social Mobility and Community Engagement

-Dr. Debbie Weekes-Bernard, Policy and Research Manager, Joseph Rowntree Foundation
+Policy and Research Manager, Joseph Rowntree Foundation